Nov 26 2010

 How do first-time novelists get their books published?
 First, finish the manuscript and rewrite as much as necessary.
 (The ideal length for an adult novel’s manuscript is ~70,000-90,000 words).
 After you’re ready to submit, you can send out queries (page-long proposals laying out your project) to literary agents or directly to publishers.
 For more advice on the querying process, I’d highly recommend Query Shark’s reviews of queries and Flogging the Quill’s reviews of first pages.

 How many chromosomes would a superhero have?
-46 if he’s a human, 18 if he’s a carrot.
+46 if he’s a human, 18 if he’s a carrot, and almost certainly irrelevant regardless.

 Give me an essay on if I were a superhero.
 Write your own, hippie.